hubertpysklo/agent-diff/docs/getting-started.md

 - Runs database migrations
 - Creates a development user
 - Generates an API key
+- Seeds template tests and schema for slack envioroment

 ### 4. Get Your API Key